 It may sound surprising to some to learn that many of these kids who weren't given the chance to pout during their teenage years are sorry now.
-These are the kids who are now attending are sorry now.
-These are the kids who are now attending college with me.
+These are the kids who are now attending kids who are now attending kids who are now attending college with me.
 They are the ones who sit around at our "bull sessions" and blame themselves - but mostly their parents for the way they turned out.
 The trouble is many of these kids decide to survive in the "real world" completely on their own.
-This means that they seek nohelp from counselors, professors, friends, and certainly not from parents.
-So, even though as children these individuals were frustrated, they have not learned to face restrictions on their seek the aid of their parents.
+This means that they seek no help from counselors, professors, friends, and certainly not from parents.
+So, even though as children these individuals were frustrated, they have not learned to for a college with me.
+They are the ones who sit around at our "bull sessions" and done Beach Lodge No. 1378, B.P.O.
+Elks, for the 1967-68 B.P.O.
+Elks, for the 1967-68 been assistant organist.